programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 All objects are made from meshes of nodes (points) joined with edges.

-{% include figure.html filename="sphere_mesh.png" alt="A framework of nodes and edges in the shaper of a sphere." caption="Figure 3.
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-03.png" alt="A framework of nodes and edges in the shape of a sphere." caption="Figure 3.
 Mesh of a sphere with 15 width segments and 5 height segments." %}

 Mesh backbones can then be decorated with 'materials' that have colour and other properties such as emission, roughness, metalness, opacity etc. They can also be decorated with image and other 'textures'.

-{% include figure.html filename="red_sphere.png" alt="Sphere with red material." caption="Figure 4.
+{% include figure.html filename="en-or-creating-3d-scenes-games-threejs-04.png" alt="Sphere with red material." caption="Figure 4.
 The sphere with a standard material and red colour.
 A directional light is used." %}

 A sphere 'geometry' is made with a size (in this case 0.04 m), number of width and height segments.
 If you increase the number of width or height segments you will get rounder spheres.
 The geometry is reused for 9 different sphere meshes.
 Each sphere mesh gets a material with a colour.
 We are using the standard material.
 There are alternatives that can be used and its important to note that some material types are more dependent on lights than others.